Backfyre/Backfyre/README.md

 2. Fall in love with it!
 3. Then join us on our social media.

-## 📚 Documentation 📚

-Need to know more about Backfyre and its apps?
-Check out the full documentation at [https://docs.backfyre.com](https://docs.backfyre.com).

 ## 🤝 Contributing 🤝

 We welcome contributions to the Backfyre project!
 If you have an idea or code contribution, please read our [contributing guidelines](CONTRIBUTING.md) and get in touch.